Bassadin/Bassadin/README.md

 Currently:
 - Deploying a Laravel web app to a Raspberry Pi
-- Trying to figure out Apache configurations
+- Trying to figure out Apache configurations and RaspAP deployment
 - Neglecting my GitHub commit streak because I work again (with GitLab) :(

 ---